Current Itinerary for

 Feb 18th (Thursday)

-It’s around a 4 hour drive to the National Park through patchworks of farming land.
-You will see sheep, cows and deer.
 This should still leave time for a nice walk on Saturday with a full day on Sunday in case the weather is not ideal.
 We’ll stop at Lake Tekapo to see the colour of a glacial lake.
+The other places to see are the Church of the Good Shepherd, a 1-hour walk to lake edge or drive to the Mount John Observatory.

 We’re staying at the Hermitage Hotel and our room will have a view of Mount Cook.
-The Maori name is Aoraki which means ‘cloud piercer’.
 This is also the best place for the nicest restaurant.
 This area has minimal light pollution so if the skies are clear it’s worth taking in the night sky.

 Feb 18th (Thursday)